 Simply put, Custard is pudding's eggy cousin!

-Custard in its truest form is an egg yolk based sauce whereas Pudding or more commonly called Custard Powder is an eggless version of custard made with artificial flavours and cornstarch.
+Custard in its truest form is an egg yolk-based sauce whereas Pudding or more commonly called Custard Powder is an eggless version of custard made with artificial flavours and cornstarch.

 How to make Custard with egg yolks?

 You just need some milk, sugar, cornflour (corn starch) and vanilla extracts along with the egg yolks.
-First, warm up the milk until just about to boil but do not bring to boil.
+First, warm up the milk until just about to boil but do not bring it to boil.
 Meanwhile, whisk the egg yolks with sugar and vanilla and then add the cornflour and whisk until combined using a handheld whisk.
-Next, we have to bring the egg mixture to the same temperature as the milk so we will take some of the milk and slowly add to the egg.
+Next, we have to bring the egg mixture to the same temperature as the milk so we will take some of the milk and slowly add it to the egg.
 This is called tempering the egg yolks.
 Lastly, you will just pour the tempered egg yolk mixture into the milk pot and keep stirring until the sauce thickens.
-Just before you switch off, stir in a dab of cold cut butter and a pinch of salt if using unsalted butter.
+Just before you switch off, stir in a dab of cold-cut butter and a pinch of salt if using unsalted butter.
 Cover the top with cling wrap, making sure the plastic is touching the custard and refrigerate for a minimum of 2 hours.

 How to make Berries and Cake Custard Pudding?

-How I assembled?
+How I assembled it?